TachyonCMS/tachyon-content-manager/README.md

 ```
 ### Install MDB Bootstrap

 Material Design Bootstrap might have its limitations but it makes for rapid development of performant sites that behave how people have come to expect sites to behave.
-I use the free versionm, the paid verison would enable much slicker visual controls.
+I use the free version, the paid version would enable much slicker visual controls.
 It's important the base works well with free components.

 ```bash
 vue add mdb